dart-lang/language/doc/life_of_a_language_feature.md

   - A feature specification document

 The implementation plan must be located in a sub-directory with the name of the feature located inside the `accepted/future-releases/` folder.
-It's file name should be `[feature-name]-implementation-plan.md`.
+The filename should be `[feature-name]-implementation-plan.md`.
 The implementation plan should generally include at least: